 Buy Meat on Sale

-Some of the best ways to save on meat costs is to buy meat only when it is on sale and then freeze it in individual portions.
+Some of the best ways to save on meat costs is to buy meat only when it is on sale and then freeze it in individual portions (so you don’t waste any food!).
 Manager’s Sales just a few days before expiration are often the best deals.
-(This is one of many tips I include in my Groceries on a Budget blog post!)
+(This is one of many tips I include in my Groceries on a Budget article!)

 Eat Smaller Portions